Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 ## Thank you

-Thank you to the many people who contributed to make Sourcegraph better since the last release!
+Thank you to the many people who contributed to making Sourcegraph better since the last release!

 - [@varaamo](https://github.com/varaamo)
 - [@saurabh-hirani](https://github.com/saurabh-hirani)